GreenAntTech/JSphere/README.md

 ```

 **Note:**
 The very first time you start JSphere in a workspace folder it will create a jsphere.json configuration file.
-This file will contain default entries for the server's HTTP port (80) and debug port (9229) if they are not specified as command arguments when starting the server.
+This file will contain default entries for the server's HTTP port, debug port and the default project configuration to use when the JSphere server is started.

 To **stop** the JSphere application server press the key combination required by your operating system for stopping a process.
 For example, the key combination <kbd>Ctrl</kbd> + <kbd>C</kbd>